White Noise: binaural

 Duration: 64 minutes 03 seconds, Size: 87.9 MB.

-Strong, chill breezes stir through and caress the densely congregated treetops of towering pines and firs that soar shoulder to shoulder.
+Robust yet tempered zephyrs stir and sift through the densely congregated treetops of towering pines and firs that soar shoulder to shoulder.
 The air is fresh, alive, and vibrant with a brisk zest of its own that you can smell right through your headphones.
 The tree needles and branches modulate the blowing wind and become alive with dance and song.
 It is a cleansing time as well, because old needles and branchlets are offered to the winds.

 Pristine omni-directional birdcalls echoing back and forth create an ever gentle reverie of peaceful, soothing, calming sound to aid you with those long trains of thought that just warrant for deep, meditative contemplation and painstaking mental effort.